How to Migrate Woocommerce Orders like a Pro

 Answer: While exporting your CSV file in Excel, ensure that the export format is set to UTF-8.

-Overall, migration can be a very painful process.
-I have done this process before and have put in a lot of hours before everything worked correctly.
-During each step above, I strongly suggest to take a backup every time on your hosting provider.
+Overall, the migration process can be painful.
+I have done this process a lot and put in a lot of hours before everything worked correctly.
+Be patient and practice if you need to on different testing sites.
+Remember to take a backup each time you do a migration.